itsYakub/Memo/README.md

 ## About❗️

-<b>Memo</b> is the match-pair game in which you're challenged to find the pairs of numeric cards on 4x4, 6x6 od 8x8 grid.
+<b>Memo</b> is the match-pair game in which you're challenged to find the pairs of numeric cards on 4x4, 6x6 and 8x8 grid.

 ## Prerequesites 📜
 - <b>Valid operating system:</b> Currently <b>Memo</b> is available only on `Windows` and `Linux`.